cortrudolph/SLU_IO_Psych/content/authors/Cort Rudolph/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Faculty
+- Program Director
 ---

+Cort W. Rudolph is an Associate Professor of Industrial & Organizational Psychology at Saint Louis University, where he also serves as the Interim Director of the Industrial & Organizational Psychology Ph.D.
+Program and the Interim Director of the Center for the Application of Behavioral Sciences (CABS).
+Cort also serves as the Chair of the Education and Training Committee for the Society for Industrial and Organizational Psychology (SIOP, APA Division 14).

-Cort W. Rudolph is an Associate Professor of Industrial & Organizational Psychology at Saint Louis University.
-He received a B.A. from DePaul University, and a M.A. and Ph.D. from Wayne State University.
-Cort’s research focuses on a variety of issues related to the aging workforce, including applications of lifespan development theories, wellbeing and work-longevity, and ageism/generationalism.
-He is a consulting editor for Work, Aging and Retirement and serves on the editorial review boards of the Journal of Managerial Psychology, the Journal of Occupational and Organizational Psychology, Consulting Psychology Journal: Practice and Research, the Journal of Vocational Behavior, the Journal of Organizational Behavior, and Leadership Quarterly.
+Cort received a B.A. from DePaul University, and a M.A. and Ph.D. from Wayne State University.
+His research focuses on a variety of issues related to the aging workforce, including applications of lifespan development theories, wellbeing and work-longevity, and ageism/generationalism.

+He is a consulting editor for *Work, Aging and Retirement* and an associate editor for *Group and Organization Management* and serves on the editorial review boards of the *Journal of Managerial Psychology*, the *Journal of Occupational and Organizational Psychology*, *Consulting Psychology Journal: Practice and Research*, the *Journal of Vocational Behavior*, the *Journal of Organizational Behavior*, and *Leadership Quarterly*.

+Cort is an elected fellow of the Society for Industrial and Organizatioanl Psychology.